TheGuardianWolf/Annotation-Tool/README.md

 With this tool comes six utilities that can be used as standalone tools to help with various annotation tasks.
-These can be found in the utils folder if you download the source code package, or the source folder inside the application install directory for the installer.
+These can be found in the utils folder if you download the source code package.

 * Camera-Tool
 * Capture-Tool